We may earn affiliate commissions for the recommended products. Learn more.

 Equipment options:Touchscreen controller, window, door, and motion sensors, yard sign

-Starting price and monthly fees:Starts from $10 per month + initial equipment fee
+Starting price and monthly fees:Starts from $10/month + initial equipment fee

 Smart home compatibility:August door locks, Philips Hue lighting, ecobee thermostats, and more

-Equipment.
-Xfinity core components include a touchscreen controller, 3 window and door sensors, 1 motion sensor, and a yard sign.
-However, I recommend using the Build Your Plan option on its website to see what's available at your address.
+Xfinity core, standard components include a touchscreen controller, 3 window and door sensors, 1 motion sensor, and a yard sign.
+You can also use the Build Your Plan tool on Xfinity’s website to customize your package.
+I recommend this option, as, depending on your location, you may be able to add extra sensors, HD security cameras, or smart devices like connected locks.

-Monitoring.
 This DIY home security system offers both professional and self-monitoring, but unlike others on this list, self-monitoring is a paid service.
+Professional monitoring means trained experts will respond to alarms 24/7, while self-monitoring provides direct alerts through the app, and you decide on the next steps yourself.

-Cost.
 Xfinity core DIY equipment prices may vary based on location, so it's best to contact them directly for a breakdown.
-DIY self-monitoring costs $10 per month, going up to $55 per month for professional monitoring.
+DIY self-monitoring costs $10/month, going up to $55/month for professional monitoring.

-User experience.
 Xfinity stands out regarding smart device compatibility.
-It supports August door locks, Philips Hue lighting, ecobee thermostats, and more but does not work with Amazon Alexa or Google Assistant.
-You can control everything from a user-friendly Xfinity app.
+It supports August door locks, Philips Hue lighting, ecobee thermostats, and more, but doesn’t work with Amazon Alexa or Google Assistant.
+All system controls, alerts, and automation settings are managed through the Xfinity Home app, which has a clean interface and straightforward navigation.

 2. SimpliSafe – simplistic and affordable DIY security